How can you sync your plan to make sure it reflects what you feel most passionate about?

 How may this change how you approach investing today?

 Unlike traditional investing, Vision Investing begins within the context of a societal or values-based objective.
 The goal is a bigger-picture, more active approach that combines traditional investing with the values reflected in philanthropy.
 While financial benefits are important, your first step is to identify your personal values and to clarify the purpose you want to achieve.

 The goal is a bigger-picture, more active approach that syncs traditional investing with the values reflected in philanthropy.

 This approach also may change who is at the table for family conversations around investing.
-Because many families desire to pass on their values as well as their assets to the younger generations, we recommend that families of wealth include succeeding generations in the discussions about Vision Investing.
+Because many families desire to pass on their values as well as their assets to the younger generations, families of wealth should consider including succeeding generations in the discussions about Vision Investing.
 In our view, including multiple generations in the value discussion can help strengthen your financial and philanthropic legacy.

 This discussion may not be a quick one, as your family members may care about many different issues, and you will want to consider what role legacy and heirs will play in the process.
-As a recent report from Wells Fargo Investment Institute related, “When asked about which issues have the strongest impact on their investment decisions, many investors highlighted environmental issues like reducing pollution and protecting the environment.”
-However, as society continues to evolve, newer issues have emerged to compete with or complement past concerns.
+Issues that may be important to investors could relate to environmental issues like reducing pollution and protecting the environment.
+As society continues to evolve, newer issues have emerged to compete with or complement past concerns.
 Issues such as social justice or corporate governance are becoming more prevalent alongside traditional concerns such as hunger, education, and health care.
 There is much to discuss as you seek to align your values across generations.

 What are some ways to approach a values-based investment strategy?